-How To Add FAQ Schema In WordPress For SEO [Full Guide]!
+How to Add FAQ Schema in WordPress (2026 Guide)

 Google changed the rules for FAQ schema in August 2023.
 FAQ rich results that used to appear for every website now only show for government and health authority sites.
 Most WordPress bloggers lost their FAQ dropdowns in search results overnight.

-But here is the thing: FAQ schema is not dead.
+But here’s the thing: FAQ schema isn’t dead.
 It still matters for AI search engines like Perplexity, ChatGPT search, and Google AI Overviews.
 These systems parse structured data to generate answers, and FAQ schema makes your content easy to extract.

+So is it still worth it in 2026?
+Yes, but for a different reason.
 I still add FAQ schema to every article on this site.
 Not for Google rich results (those are gone for most of us), but because AI-powered search engines cite structured content more often.
-In this guide, I will show you exactly how to add FAQ schema in WordPress using 4 different methods, which plugins work best, and how to validate your markup.
+The fastest way to add FAQ schema in WordPress is the free Rank Math FAQ block, which generates valid JSON-LD with zero code.
+In this guide, I’ll show you exactly how to add FAQ schema in WordPress using 4 different methods, which plugins work best, and how to validate your markup.

 What Is FAQ Schema (and Why It Still Matters in 2026)